 This may be the part where you stop reading.
 I am a professional number cruncher, so this kind of thing is my cup of tea and probably not yours.
 I record it for posterity sake.

-In 2013, I took just a bit fewer than 11,000 photos.
+In 2015, I took more than 14,700 photos.
 That may sound like a lot and it's more than last year, but it's about half of what I've done other years.
 About 13,000 were of my son.
 (Not really.)

 Most of my publishing-worthy photos are uploaded to flickr.
-I now have a total of 7,987 of which about 500 were uploaded in 2013.
+I now have a total of 8,885 of which about 400 were uploaded in 2014.
 These photos have been viewed collectively 8,853,768 times.
 During 2013, Flickr changed what's considered a "view" making more things count than what used to.
 As a number cruncher, this irritates me, so 2.5 million views in 2015 doesn't mean as much as it used to.
-(By comparison, in 2012 I had about 1/3 as many views.)
+(By comparison, in 2012 I had about 500,000 views.)

 2010 was the first year of my website, SeeMidTN.com.
-While my hit counter only shows 2455, I could be a little disheartened.
+While my hit counter only shows 4,975, I could be a little disheartened.
 Apparently a lot of people are finding content on my website via google searches and not seeing the home page.
-My webhost's stats show last year I had 13,984 unique visitors who made 37,336 visits viewing a total of 216,860 page views with 643,357 total hits (the stats exclude the 100,000 hits by robots / spiders / crawlers). the website used 23.71 GB of bandwidth.
+My webhost's stats show last year I had 16,407 unique visitors who made 26,031 visits viewing a total of 217,901 page views with 643,357 total hits (the stats exclude the 100,000 hits by robots / spiders / crawlers). the website used 23.71 GB of bandwidth.
 56% of visitors used Windows which is going down a little every year.
 42% people browsed with Chrome and 3 people used the old-fashioned text-based Lynx browser.
 My desire is for the website to grow exponentially, and the more content that gets added, the more visits I should get every year.
 The goal is for the ads on the site to start paying off someday as well as the increased exposure causing me to be the first person found when looking for a stock photo of a specific place.
-I set up a Facebook account which now has 46 fans and a twitter feed with 31 followers.
+I set up a Facebook account which now has 71 followers and a twitter feed with 53 followers.
 These were set up as a set-it-and-forget-it tools that re-post my other content, but still has room for growth.

 I also have a YouTube channel.
-Most of my good content is recordings of my dad's early music groups.
-All-time, I have 511,186 views with about 37,000 in 2012.
+Most of my good videos are recordings of my dad's early music groups.
+All-time, I have 583,630 views with 33,337 in 2015.
 The most popular video has always been "What a Friend we have in Jesus" which was recorded in a 2007 reunion concert of 70's chorale students.
-That video has 35,622 views all-time, which is a number that somehow went down from last year.
-A new stat they offer: My videos have been watched for 37,895 minutes.
+That video has 37,693 views all-time but only about 100 in 2015.
+A new stat they offer: In 2014, My videos have been watched for 37,895 minutes.
 The most watched video is a recording of "Salvation has been Brought Down" recorded at the Diana Singing.